The Surprising Effectiveness of Test-Time Training for Few-Shot Learning: TTT Transformations for ARC

 \subsection{Transformations}

-We provide the augmentations used in TTT in the \cref{sec:taskchoice}, please refer to our code base for their implementations.
-After application of these augmentation, we additionaly shuffle colors and shuffle training examples.
+We provide the augmentations used in TTT in \cref{tttaugs}, please refer to our code base for their implementations.
+After applying these augmentations, we additionally shuffle colors and shuffle training examples.
 Note that these transformations are applied to all input and output grids.
+The procedure for generating the dataset for TTT is shown in \cref{fig:ttt_single}.